FOLLOW US ON FACEBOOK

 On December 6, 2022, after discovering the Village was not allowed on the chosen site because it was in the RR Zone, the council asked significant questions to be answered by the Executive.

-This changed current zoning-density laws to allow "shared-housing villages" in our RR Zones.
+This Ordinance was the major problem!
+It "ammended" current zoning-density codes to allow "shared-housing villages" in our RR Zones.
 RR Zones were created to protect environmentally sensitive zones and critical watershed areas.
 The Council passed this ordinance on March 21st, 2023.

 The Council released $22 million dollars to fund the Homeless Village in a critical wetland area.
 The Council approved this resolution on March 21st, 2023.